rodrigoelp/little-stories/Unlikely adventures/16-Chapter-16.md

 The children's eyes inspected their new environment.

 The corridor wasn't that much different to the previous one.
 Perhaps, it featured a lot less fake windows and it was less tidy.
 The ground was littered with debris laying around and the sand had a coarser feel to it.
-One obvious difference in this corridor was its noticeable tilt towards on particular side.
+One obvious difference in this corridor was its noticeable tilt towards one particular side.

 Sam's eyes travelled across multiple details on the walls.